 Movie Review: “Wind River”

 Cory Lambert (Jeremy Renner) is a fishing and wildlife official who works on the Wind River Indian Reservation, located in Wyoming.
 His job entails hunting the predatory wildlife that endabger the local population.
-On a hunt in the desolate and harsh winter environment, Cory discovers the dead body of a young girl he knew.
+On a hunt in the desolate and harsh winter environment, Cory discovers the dead body of a young woman he knew.
 She was barefoot, and miles from any signs of civilization.
 Local police contact the F.B.I. who sends agent Jane Banner (Elizabeth Olsen) to assist with the investigation.

 Jane Banner quickly realizes that she is out of her element so gets Cory Lambert directly involved.
 Together, the two must find out what happened to the young girl and who was responsible for her death.
 They must do so without significant backup in a land where rules do not apply and most criminals are never found.